May 22, 2019

 Distributors have no law enforcement power.
 The DEA is also the only entity with authority to limit production of prescription opioids, as the agency sets an annual quota for their manufacturing.
 Until recently, the DEA continuously raised annual production quotas for opioids.
 Unlike the DEA, distributors have no power to stop physicians from writing prescriptions for medication, nor can they take unilateral action to halt pharmacies’ ability to dispense medication.
 In some instances, distributors have terminated shipments of controlled substances to pharmacies only to face judicial orders forcing the distributor to continue shipping.

 HDA and its pharmaceutical distributor members supported federal legislation to help strengthen and improve communication between the industry and DEA, as well as other state and federal regulators and law enforcement officials.
 This legislation, passed by Congress and enacted into law in 2018, is designed to enhance data sharing and increase coordination between distributors and DEA.
 The new data management system created by this legislation aims to expand distributors’ access to critical information within DEA’s ARCOS database, helping individual companies have a better understanding of the full scope of the distributions received by licensed pharmacies and other healthcare facilities across the country.

 This legislation also called for the establishment of a centralized suspicious orders database, which will provide a more streamlined and uniform reporting mechanism for submitting suspicious order reports to DEA.
-A comprehensive data management system that is operated by DEA and accessible to DEA’s state and local partners will help federal and state entities identify trends that indicate that a pharmacy or other dispenser should no longer be permitted to handle controlled substances.
+A comprehensive data management system that is operated by DEA, along with the data DEA is required to share with state and local partners, will help federal and state entities identify trends that indicate that a pharmacy or other dispenser should no longer be permitted to handle controlled substances.